So What Is Color Grading?

-Far smarter people than me have investigated the meaning of color in culture (see: Kate Woodman).
+Far smarter people than me have investigated the meaning of color in culture (see: Kate Woodman's Science of Color Tutorial).
 It's a huge topic and I am no color anthropologist, but I do know a lot about how to leverage color choices to improve or create story.
 A properly exposed image with expected, natural colors tells its story mainly through the content within the photo.
 But a creatively graded photo takes us out of the space and activates the surface, really emphasizing the viewers position as the outsider.
 A creatively graded photo is a different world.

 It's amazing to me how little understanding even experienced artists have of what's going on in a given color grade.
 Start practicing - look at really cool imagery you see out in the wild and try to unpack it with your brain and eyes.
 That'll help you once you switch to leaning on software to do the job.